jacobclearmetal/routeSkeleton/README.md

 > Why wrap a component in a folder?

-It allows a singular component to be cleaned up, tested, accessible styles, and _componentized_:
+It encourages component clean-up, testing, low-barrier styling, and faster composition:

 ```
 src